Scottish Greens

-The Scottish Greens, also known as the Scottish Green Party (Pàrtaidh Uaine na h-Alba /gd/), are a green political party in Scotland.
-The party has 7 MSPs of 129 in the Scottish Parliament, and holds 31 of the 1,226 councillors at local government level in Scotland.
-The party held two ministerial posts in the Scottish Government under First Ministers Nicola Sturgeon and Humza Yousaf respectively, following a power-sharing agreement with the SNP effective from August 2021 until the end of the Bute House Agreement in April 2024, marking the first time Green Party politicians formed part of a government in the UK.
+The Scottish Greens, also known as the Scottish Green Party, are a green, left-wing political party in Scotland.
+The party holds 15 of the 129 seats in the Scottish Parliament and is represented by 32 of the 1,226 local councillors across Scotland.
+The party held two ministerial posts in the Scottish Government under a power-sharing agreement with the SNP from August 2021 until April 2024, marking the first time green party politicians formed part of a government in the UK.

 The Scottish Greens were created in 1990 when the former Green Party separated into two independent parties, representing Scotland and England and Wales.
 The party is affiliated to the Global Greens and the European Green Party.
-Party membership increased dramatically following the 2014 Scottish independence referendum, during which it supported Scotland regaining its independence from the United Kingdom.
+Party membership increased dramatically following the 2014 Scottish independence referendum, during which it supported Scotland becoming independent from the United Kingdom.

 History

-Origins in the Ecology Party (1978–1999)
+Origins in the Ecology Party (1978–1989)

-The Scottish Green Party originated as the Scottish branch of the Ecology Party, founded in 1978 by Leslie Spoor.
-The Ecology Party became the UK Green Party and it remained a constituent party until 1990, when the Scottish Green Party became a separate entity.
+The Scottish Green Party was founded in 1978 by Leslie Spoor as the Scottish branch of the Ecology Party, later renamed the Green Party.

+Split from the UK Green Party (1989–1999)

+On 22 September 1989, a poll of the Scottish membership resulted in 75% of those voting favouring separation from the larger Green Party, with a turnout of 28% – the decision took effect the following year on 23 September 1990.

 The 1990 Highland Regional Council election gave the Greens their first ever councillor in the UK.
 Roger (aka Rory) Winter, representing the Highland Green Party (Known in Scottish Gaelic as Uainich na Gàidhealtachd), was elected in Nairn.
 However, Cllr Winter broke away from the Greens in 1991 and continued his four-year term as an Independent Green Highlander.

 First electoral successes (1999–2013)

 Successful Scottish elections

 In the first election to this Parliament, in 1999, the Scottish Green Party got one Member of the Scottish Parliament (MSP) elected by proportional representation, Robin Harper, the UK's first elected Green parliamentarian.

 In the 2003 Scottish Parliament election, the Scottish Greens added six new MSPs to their previous total.
 The result was a surprise for the party.
 Afterwards, Harper stood for election for First Minister, securing six votes.

-Despite the breakthrough in Holyrood, the party failed to elect any candidates in the 2004 European Parliament election, 2005 Westminster elections.
+Despite the breakthrough in Holyrood, the party failed to elect any candidates in the 2004 European Parliament election, and 2005 Westminster elections.

 In the 2007 Scottish Parliament election, the party lost five seats in Holyrood, leaving the party with just two MSPs.
 The result was disappointing as polls initially suggested the party would remain with seven MSPs.
 However, in the council elections, taking place under the new Single Transferable Vote voting system, they gained three Councillors on the City of Edinburgh Council and five Councillors on Glasgow City Council.

-Co-convenor Robin Harper blamed the loss on spoiled ballot papers and the campaign focusing on larger parties.
+Co-convenor Robin Harper blamed the loss on spoilt ballot papers and the campaign focusing on larger parties.